Impacts of California High-Speed Rail: Future projections for the Interim Initial Operating Segment

+Environmental issues

+Wildlife protection

+The HSR tracks will pose some serious problems for moving and migrating wildlife.
+Thus, the Interim Initial Operating Segment will have over 300 wildlife crossings to provide safe ways for wildlife to cross the tracks.
+To accomplish this, the Authority has submitted a $2 million grant to the Federal Highway Administration Wildlife Crossings Pilot Program for the proposed Central Valley 119-Mile Wildlife Crossing Monitoring Plan (total cost to be $2.5 million).
+This pilot project will study alternative crossing designs, research and monitor wildlife/vehicle collisions, and review the San Joaquin kit fox migration corridors.

 Environmental benefit calculations

 The Authority's Carbon Footprint Calculator shows the benefits for 5 different portions of the HSR route, including all of Phase 1 as well as the Interim Initial Operating Segment.
 It gives estimates of green house gas emissions of planes, autos, and HSR trains as well as the savings that using the train would create.

 The HSR savings estimates (per round trip) are: